Aircraft Borescope Applications

 Hawkeye® borescopes allow aircraft maintenance technicians to perform inspections in the engine and airframe where it is impossible to see without tearing down the engine.
 Many of todays aircraft engines are “on-condition” which means they need to be inspected by a borescope at a certain interval of time to determine if the engine needs maintenance or can continue to fly.
-The quality of videoscopes, like the new Hawkeye® V3 HD Videoscope, provide users with crystal clear, bright HD images and videos allowing them to easily identify the condition of an aircraft engine
+The quality of videoscopes is one borescope application that cannot by overlooked, like the new Hawkeye® V3 HD Videoscope, provide users with crystal clear, bright HD images and videos allowing them to easily identify the condition of an aircraft engine

 Turbine blades in a P&W PT6A-34 aircraft engine inspected with a Hawkeye® V3 HD Borescope.